stuffmattdoes/how-to-code-web/README.md

 ### 🤔 🧐 😓 Intruged by coding, told yourself *"I could never learn to do that"*?

-### 🧠 💡 😖 Had an app idea for a while, not sure how to actually make it?
+### 🧠 💡 😖 Have app idea, don't know how to actually make it?

-### 👵🏽 🧓🏼 👴🏻 Already years into a career, but hit the ceiling or lost enthusiasm?
+### 👵🏽 🧓🏼 👴🏻 Already invested years into another career, but need to make a change?
 &nbsp;

 Whatever your situation is, you've found the right teacher.
 My name is Matthew Morrison, and I'll be your guide to demystifying and learning the skillset of web development that will transform your professional life forever. ***Right now is a FANTASTIC time to be a web developer***.
 Through the genius invention of computers and the digital universe, web developers have the potential tp reach milions and millions of people around the world and ***EARN a luxurious living in doing so***.
 While coding for the web is not a walk in the park, I will help you see that ***this skillset is TOTALLY ACCESSIBLE to you right now***.
 What I'll need from you is to put in the work.